piskvorky/gensim/docs/src/tut2.rst

   spaces.
 The same vector space (= the same set of feature ids) must be used for training as well as for subsequent vector transformations.
-Failure to use the same input feature space, such as applying a different string preprocessing, using different feature ids, or using bag-of-words vectors where TfIdf vectors are expected, will result in feature mismatch during transformation calls and consequently in either garbage output and/or runtime exceptions.
+Failure to use the same input feature space, such as applying a different string preprocessing, using different feature ids, or using bag-of-words input vectors where TfIdf vectors are expected, will result in feature mismatch during transformation calls and consequently in either garbage output and/or runtime exceptions.